 Can I choose my location?

 For the most authentic experience living each day in Spain, you cannot choose your exact location.
 What you can do is tell us the area where you’d like to be and whether or not you’d like a large city, a small town or rural placement.
 And we’ll try our best.
 Remember … the host families choose us when they need a live-in tutor and so timing is everything.
 There are many locations that you may not have considered prior to applying that are fantastic places in Spain.
 (We can tell you about many tutors that have loved their locations!)

 Does GeoVisions provide materials to help me be successful?
 How am I supported?

-Not only do we provide our own book, A Tutor’s Guide–Teaching English to Families and Children (you download this document and take the parts you want with you), you receive hundreds of FREE materials through the ESL Lounge, and we employ a full time ESL Teacher, right here on staff.
+Not only do we provide our own book, A Tutor’s Guide–Teaching English to Families and Children (you download this document and take the parts you want with you), you receive hundreds of FREE materials through our ESL Lounge, and we employ a full time ESL Teacher, right here on staff.
 Betsy is here for you before you depart and while you’re abroad.
 Email Help Me Teach and you are connected with Betsy who will answer your questions and provide detailed and personalized ideas to help you be successful.
-You cannot write to her enough.

 What if I don’t like my placement when I arrive or I have host family issues?
 Can I move?

 Before you depart, we connect you via email, phone and Skype with your new host family.
 You’ll have all the details you want before you ever leave home.
 GeoVisions spends a great deal of time on match-making.
 It is the only way the program will be successful.
 There needs to be a “connection” between you and your host family.
 You will Skype, call or email your family before you pay the balance of your program fees.
 It’s the only way everyone will be happy.